alphagov/inside-government-admin-guide/creating-documents/scheduled-publishing.md

 ## Schedule a document for timed publication

-Any document type can be scheduled for publication.
+Any document type (policies, news, speeches, consultations, publications) can be scheduled for publication.

 ![Scheduled publishing 1](scheduled-publishing-1.png)